stashed/stash/docs/concepts/crds/backupsession.md

 #### status.stats

-`status.stats` section is an array of backup statistics of individual hosts.
-Each host adds their statistics in this array after completing their backup process.
+`status.stats` section is an array of backup statistics pertaining to individual hosts.
+Each host adds its statistics in this array after completing its backup process.

-Individual host stats entry consist of following fields:
+Each stats entry consists of the following fields:

 - **hostname :** `hostname` indicates the name of the host.
 - **phase :** `phase` indicates the backup phase of this host.
 - **duration :** `duration` indicates the total time taken to complete backup for this host.
-- **snapshots :** Stash creates one snapshot for each target directories specified in `spec.target.directories` field of `BackupConfiguration` object. `snapshots` field holds statistics of each of these individual snapshots.
-Each snapshot statistics has following fields:
+- **snapshots :** Stash creates one snapshot for each target directories specified in `spec.target.directories` field of `BackupConfiguration` object.
+The `snapshots` field holds statistics of each of these individual snapshots.
+Each snapshot statistics has the following fields:
   - **name :** `name` indicates the name of the snapshot.
   - **directory :** `directory` indicates the directory that was backed up in this snapshot.
   - **size :** `size` indicates the size of data to backup from this directory.
   - **uploaded :** `uploaded` indicates size of data that was uploaded to backend for this snapshot.
-This could be much smaller than `size` if some data was already uploaded in the backend in the previous backup session.
+This could be much smaller than `size` if some data was already uploaded in the backend in previous backup sessions.
-  - **processingTime :** `processingTime` indicates the time taken to process the data of target directory.
+  - **processingTime :** `processingTime` indicates the time taken to process the data of the target directory.
   - **fileStats :** `fileStats` field show statics of files that were backed up in this snapshot.
     - **totalFiles :** `totalFiles` shows the total number of files that were backed up in this snapshot.
     - **newFiles :** `newFiles` shows the number of new files that were backed up in this snapshot.
     - **modifiedFiles :** `modifiedFiles` shows the number of files that were modified since last backup of this directory.
     - **unmodifiedFiles :** `unmodifiedFiles` shows the number of files that hasn't been changed since last backup of this directory.
-- **error :** `error` shows the reason for failure if the backup process fail for this host.
+- **error :** `error` shows the reason for failure if the backup process failed for this host.

 ## Next Steps